Complications of pregnancy: Mother-to-child transmission

 Babies can also become infected by their mother during birth.
 During birth, babies are exposed to maternal blood and body fluids without the placental barrier intervening and to the maternal genital tract.
 Because of this, blood-borne microorganisms (hepatitis B, HIV), organisms associated with sexually transmitted disease (e.g., gonorrhoea and chlamydia), and normal fauna of the genito-urinary tract (e.g., Candida) are among those commonly seen in infection of newborns.
+Furthermore, vaccination, commitment to safe birth practices, and prenatal screening and treatment of infections are also strategic measures that can help reduce the risk of newborn infections.

 General risk factors

 Factors increasing the risk (to either the pregnant individual, the fetus/es, or both) of pregnancy complications beyond the normal level of risk may be present in the pregnant individual's medical profile either before they become pregnant or during the pregnancy.
 These pre-existing factors may related to the individual's genetics, physical or mental health, their environment and social issues, or a combination of those.

 Biological

 Some common biological risk factors include: